oszo/OTG-Lab/README.md

 ## Quick start

+The challenge order is in the `README.md` file in each lab directory.
+You can read the challenge order by click into each lab directory in this git repository.

 ### Start the lab

 Almost all the labs can launch by docker compose.
 Just clone this git repository and cd into each folder and run `docker-compse up -d` such as follow: